browc1513/sMDT_fpga_arndt/Readme.md

 ## Running

 Connect the FPGA board as shown below.
-JA port is connected with the digital output.
+JA port is connected with the scintillators.
+We write code to connect that to the serial output, in the form of the various digital circuits (vhd files) that we've written.
 WARNING: Input voltage should be 3.3V

 ![avatar](Plots/Connect.jpeg)